 Surgent’s individual course sections include their A.S.A.P.
 Technology (with ReadySCORE) and all of their expertly-authored content, such as the video lectures.
 You’ll also get access until you pass with support and automatic updates.
 Finally, your online course will still be mobile-friendly, so you can study anywhere.
 Therefore, the REG Surgent CPA Review course is sufficient for ensuring you pass the IQEX.

-So, this pass rate from Surgent applies to fairly specific conditions, but these conditions prove that students who pass with Surgent have used the course properly.
+So, the Surgent CPA passing rate applies to fairly specific conditions, but these conditions prove that students who pass with Surgent have used the course properly.
 What’s more, the course told these students that they were ready to pass, and they were.

 Furthermore, a third-party platform has also figured out the average pass rate for all Surgent students (no matter their ReadySCORE), and this pass rate is 84%.
 Consequently, this pass rate is also a reassuring number, and it is backed by objectivity.